 Some members walked for two hours from other cities, like Mawlamyine and Sagaing, to Maha Bandula Park in Yangon, said Khin Mg Naing, the founder of GEAR.

 International human rights scholar, Larry S. Dohrs, who is working for U.S. Campaign for Burma, came to support the demonstration and said the internal disorder between ethnic minority groups and the military in Myanmar is "serious".

 There has been having devastating cruelty against Rohingya, an ethnic minority group's, children, women and men, shown in UN human rights report.

-The country suffers from many internal conflicts including Kachin and Shan of north, Kayin in the midland and Tanintharyi of south, overall known as world's "longest running civil wars".
-Acoording to Myanmar's government, it recognizes 135 distinct ethnic groups, identified based on their geographical location, including Burmese Chinese, Indians, Anglo-Burmese, Lisu, Rawang, Naga, Padaung, Moken, and and several minorities living in Shan State.
+The country suffers from many internal conflicts including Kachin and Shan of the north, Kayin in the midland and Tanintharyi of the south, overall known as world's "longest running civil wars".
+Acoording to Myanmar's government, it recognizes 135 distinct ethnic groups, identified based on their geographical location, including Burmese Chinese, Indians, Anglo-Burmese, Lisu, Rawang, Naga, Padaung, Moken, and several minorities living in Shan State.

 Myanmar civil war involves several armed groups that have been fighting against the government, and some- times against each other, for decades, according to Frontier Myanmar, an English magazine in the country.

 In October 2016, three border police were attacked during security operations in Maungdaw, Rathidaung and part of the Rakhine State, the three major conflict areas in Myanmar, according to the UN.

 Though State Counsellor Aung San Suu Kyi is the de facto leader, the military still retains control of the Home Ministry, Defense Ministry and Border Affairs Ministry, said Dohrs.